Boots0309/Technical_Documentation_Page/README.md

 You can use HTML, JavaScript, and CSS to complete this project.
 Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
 You can use Bootstrap or SASS if you choose.
 Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
 Other projects will give you a chance to work with different technology stacks like React.
 We will accept and try to fix all issue reports that use the suggested technology stack for this project.
 Happy coding!

-User Story #1: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).
+User Story #1: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation). <!--done-->

 User Story #2: Within the #main-doc element, I can see several section elements, each with a class of main-section.
-There should be a minimum of 5.
+There should be a minimum of 5.<!--done-->

-User Story #3: The first element within each .main-section should be a header element which contains text that describes the topic of that section.
+User Story #3: The first element within each .main-section should be a header element which contains text that describes the topic of that section.<!--done-->

 User Story #4: Each section element with the class of main-section should also have an id that corresponds with the text of each header contained within it.
 Any spaces should be replaced with underscores (e.g. The section that contains the header "JavaScript and Java" should have a corresponding id="JavaScript_and_Java").